DigiNode-Tools/DigiByte-DigiFacts-JSON/README.md

 ## Projects

-The following projects are known to use this JSON file:
+The following projects are known to use this service:

 - [DigiNode Tools](https://github.com/saltedlolly/diginode-tools) - DigiFacts are displayed in the DigiNode Dashboard